-The beautiful work above, by artist Mara Gerson, was offered to JVP members as a Rosh Hashanah card to bring in 5779 with justice, hope, and solidarity.
+The beautiful work above was offered to JVP members as a Rosh Hashanah card to bring in 5779 with justice, hope, and solidarity.
 The project is one example of the many ways that art breathes life into our social justice movements.

 Offering art and cultural work to both strengthen organizing as well as shape its strategy, the artists and cultural workers of JVP draw on various histories and diverse disciplines to lift up radical Jewish histories; to raise collective awareness about the Nakba and the ongoing colonization of historic Palestine; to support cultural boycott and other local and national BDS campaigns; to partner with Palestinian artists and uplift Palestinian cultural resistance; to reclaim Jewish ritual and stories; to center the voices and vision of Jews of Color, Sephardi and Mizrahi Jews; and to challenge the mobilization of Jewish trauma to support Israeli state violence.